Epicodus-Curriculum/intro-full-stack/2_0_git.md

 1. If we really mess something up in our code, we can revert back to a previous snapshot when the project was working.
 2. We can demonstrate we are making progress on a project.
-Our project’s history is proof of work.
+Our project's history is proof of work.
 3. Each snapshot can be authored meaning we retain credit for past work even if someone else takes over the project.
 4. We can preserve unused code we may want later.